Fundamentals

 You're only seeing the wallets that survived

-The wallets that get shared on Reddit and followed on Polymarket are the ones that exist and have accumulated P&L. The wallets that blew up six months ago aren't in the conversation anymore.
+The wallets that get shared in public forums and followed on Polymarket are the ones that exist and have accumulated P&L. The wallets that blew up six months ago aren't in the conversation anymore.
 Don't trust any wallet with fewer than 50 directional trades in the evaluation period — a 70% win rate over 10 trades is statistically meaningless.
 The base rate of 'lucky streaks' is high over small samples.

 50+ directional trades in target category within the last 12 months